Step 4: Apply

 No recommendation for or against

-The potentially favorable impact on care outcomes and error reduction is not sufficient, or not sufficiently supported by evidence to indicate that it should be identified as a best practice for implementation in your care setting.
+The potentially favorable impact on care outcomes and error reduction is insufficient or not sufficiently supported by evidence to indicate that it should be identified as a best practice for implementation in your care setting.
 Additional studies may be warranted to strengthen the relevant evidence base.
 This recommendation results from insufficient evidence to determine effectiveness.

 Recommend against